mameen/mameen.github.io/README.md

     * Grew team from 4 to 8, promoted a principal member and coached others to improve performance
     * Shipped Image role on time and without reduction in scope
     * Successfully applied lean startup workflow to build, measure, and learn
-    * Managed design review, projects, and people
+    * Overlooking design, managing people, projects, priorities, and annual review and cash planning
     * Developing and shipping Visualization API SP2 (simple API to generate a Viz with Tableau look and feel)
     * Shipped accessibility SP1 and initiated accessibility SP2 feature
     * Used data analytics to evaluate team's priorities, performance, and maintenance cost